 Power: Rechargeable

-This sleek gaming keyboard has a gorgeous low-profile design, and it's highly portable.
+This sleek gaming keyboard has a gorgeous low-profile and is highly portable.
 Best of all, Corsair's iCUE technology allows lots of customisation, including the ability to set lighting layers for every section and commands for streaming, including voice mods and more.
-There are four G keys in the top right that can be customised for shortcuts, macros or app-launching commands – convenient for gamers but useful for creatives too.
-Fans of tall keys might be sceptical, but we loved the feel of typing on this keyboard, finding the keystrokes to be tangible enough to connect properly.
-Just be prepared to shell out a small fortune.
-See our full Corsair K100 Air Wireless review for more details.
+There are four keys that can be customised for shortcuts, macros or app-launching commands – convenient for gamers but useful for creatives too.
+Fans of tall keys might be sceptical, but we loved the feel of typing on this model.
+Read the full review

 Size: 296mm x 132mm x 21mm, 506g